-Cricket to increase focus on smartphones, may offer Windows Phone 8 devicesAlex Wagner - Deputy Managing Editor, News Desk
+Cricket to increase focus on smartphones, may offer Windows Phone 8 devicesAlex Wagner - Editorial Director of News and Content

 So far we haven't heard much from Cricket during CTIA, but today the carrier offered a bit of a tease as to what we can expect from it through the remainder of 2012.
 Speaking to PCMag, Matt Stoiber, Cricket's senior vice president for devices, said that Cricket is "making a conscious effort" to pare down its roster of feature phones, which will only consist of three devices as of this summer.
 The rest of the lineup will be made up of smartphones, mostly of the Android variety, and Stoiber explained that Cricket is considering devices like specs like 3.5-inch, 4-inch and 4.3-inch displays and single-core 1GHz-1.4GHz Snapdragon S2 MSM8655 processors.
 Stoiber also said that while Cricket hasn't yet committed to Windows Phone 8, it's "likely to soon," adding that he's seen WP8 and is impressed with the OS.